Roger Williams and the Founding of Rhode Island Educational Standards

 C&G 1: People create and change structures of power, authority, and governance in order to accomplish common goals.

-C&G 1 –2 Students demonstrate an understanding of sources of authority and use of power, and how they are/can be changed, by…
+C&G 1 -2: Sources of authority and use of power, and how they are/can be

 C&G 2: The Constitution of the United States establishes a government of limited powers that are shared among different levels and branches.

-C&G 2–2 Students demonstrate an understanding of the democratic values and principles underlying the U.S. government by…
+C&G 2 -2: The democratic values and principles underlying the U.S. government

 C&G 4: People engage in political processes in a variety of ways.